upspin/upspin/doc/index.md

 ## Documentation

-The [Documentation](/doc/doc.md) page holds annotated links to the rich documentation for Upsin, which includes everything from user guides to details about the design and implemation.
+The [Documentation](/doc/doc.md) page holds annotated links to the rich documentation for Upspin, which includes everything from user guides to details about the design and implementation.

 ## Community